Spending a day at Rietvlei Nature Reserve in Pretoria

 The Rietvlei Nature Reserve in Pretoria is an ecosystem worth conserving.
 They declared the reserve a protected area in 1929 with the City of Tshwane managing Rietvlei today.
 The reserve consists mainly of wetlands and grassland, one of the most biodiverse biomes in South Africa.
 Less than 4% of grasslands enjoy formal protection, making Rietvlei Nature Reserve an important conservation area.

-Note: Just a few days after our visit on 28 June 2023, conservationists moved four cheetah youngsters from Rietvlei Nature Reserve.
+Note: A few days after our visit on 28 June 2023, conservationists moved four cheetah youngsters from Rietvlei Nature Reserve.
 This move forms part of the cheetah metapopulation project to ensure genetic diversity within smaller fenced reserves in South Africa.
 Two males went to Nyosi Nature Reserve in Gqeberha in the Eastern Cape.
 The other two now call the Tshukudu Game Reserve in Hoedspruit home.

 Need to know about Rietvlei